Student Loan

 With student loan refinancing, you’re taking out a brand new student loan to pay off all of your separate existing loans.
 This method doesn’t combine your loans, but rather creates a brand new loan for you.

 The new loan payment and interest rate will be based on your credit score, so having great credit could mean substantially lower payments.
+Private lenders also typically evaluate income, employment stability, and debt-to-income ratio when determining eligibility and interest rate.

 The benefits of student loan refinancing include: